Traveling gluten-free is a challenge no matter the destination. Here are some tips for being gluten-free in Croatia.

-Mediterranean and Greek flavors are also heavily present, and due to much of the country being spread along the coast of the Adriatic sea, seafood makes up much of the country’s gastronomic fare.
+Mediterranean and Greek flavors are also heavily present.
+Due to much of the country being spread along the Adriatic sea coast, seafood makes up much of the country’s gastronomic fare.
 Sampling a famed truffle risotto or Istrian ham when in the Istria region in the northern part of the country is always at the top of a foodie’s list.

 Luckily, in Croatia, like neighboring Italy, Celiac Disease is widely known, understood, and taken seriously.
 Although actually finding gluten-free meals will be a bit more of a challenge.

 Opt For Your Own Apartment With Kitchen

 Breakfast can be a bit challenging in hotels, with many offering buffets that are a cross-contamination nightmare.
 Opt for an Airbnb rental with a kitchen, which will give you the option to prepare meals at home that are safe, you could try some of these Croatian recipe ideas.

 Also, be sure to pack a few of your favorite gluten-free snacks from home to munch on in a pinch!